Exact $P_s T_d$ Invariant and $P_s T_d$ Symmetric Breaking solutions, Symmetry Reductions and B\"{a}cklund Transformations For An AB-KdV System: Symmetry Breaking Solutions of the AB-KdV System

 \subsection{cnoidal wave solutions}

-Except for the soliton solutions, we can also try to explore the cnoidal wave solutions of the cKdV system (\ref{ckdv1})-(\ref{ckdv2}) and AB-KdV equation (\ref{abkdv}).
-Like the procedure of searching for soliton solutions, we first consider the cnoidal wave solutions of the cKdV system (\ref{ckdv1})-(\ref{ckdv2}), then try to find the connections between the cKdV system and AB-KdV equation, and apply the relationship to present the solutions of the AB-KdV equation.
+Except for the soliton solutions, we also explore the cnoidal wave solutions of the AB-KdV system (\ref{abkdv}).
+As stated before, we first start from the cKdV system (\ref{ckdv1}) - (\ref{ckdv2}) to construct the cnoidal wave solutions, and then apply the constraint reduction $v=u(-x, -t)$ to these solutions of cKdV system (\ref{ckdv1}) - (\ref{ckdv2}) to find the solutions of the AB-KdV system (\ref{abkdv}).